 Noche is in the position that every independent producer wants to reach but almost none achieve.
 He has the audience, the critical recognition, the broadcast placements, and the creative freedom to do whatever he wants next.
 Part 02 of When it all ends is presumably on the way.
 The live show is building.
 The festival circuit is opening up.

-The most interesting thing about Noche is that he does not seem interested in optimizing any of it.
+The most interesting thing about Noche is that he does not seem interested in optimising any of it.
 He is still posting production videos.
 Still showing the process.
 Still treating the audience like collaborators rather than consumers.
 In an era where most artists guard their creative process like a trade secret, Noche has built his entire identity on transparency.
+Daft Punk noticed.
+The question is not whether Noche will break through.
+He already has.